Decawave/mynewt-dw1000-apps/apps/tag_mesh/README.md

 # Decawave blemesh Example

 ## Overview
-The twr_node_mesh and twr_tag_mesh are simple examples that showcase the TDMA features along with mesh facility.
+The node_mesh and tag_mesh are simple examples that showcase the TDMA features along with mesh facility.
 The default behavior divides the TDMA_PERIOD into TDMA_NSLOTS and allocates slots to a single ranging task and able to provision the devices into mesh.

 To run the below applications which are configured with UART, change the pins in hw/bsp/dwm1001/syscfg.yml